rscherrer/brachypoder/README.md

 devtools::install_github("rscherrer/brachypoder")
 ```

-From then on, please refer to the vignette in `vignette.pdf` for examples of how to use the package.
+From then on, please refer to the vignette for examples of how to use the package.